solana-labs/solana/book/src/proposals/ledger-replication-to-implement.md

 keys = [archiver_keypair, validator_keypair]
 ```

 This transaction is for catching lazy validators who are not doing the work to validate proofs.
-A archiver will submit this transaction when it sees a validator has approved a fake SubmitMiningProof transaction.
+An archiver will submit this transaction when it sees a validator has approved a fake SubmitMiningProof transaction.
 Since the archiver is a light client not looking at the full chain, it will have to ask a validator or some set of validators for this information maybe via RPC call to obtain all ProofValidations for a certain segment in the previous storage epoch.
 The program will look in the validator account state see that a ProofValidation is submitted in the previous storage epoch and hash the hash\_seed\_value and see that the hash matches the SubmitMiningProof transaction and that the validator marked it as valid.
 If so, then it will save the challenge to the list of challenges that it has in its state.

 ### AdvertiseStorageRecentBlockhash